fritzpay/paymentd/resources/doc/handbook/source/api/admin.rst

 	:statuscode 200: No error, project data served.
 	:statuscode 400: The request was malformed; the provided id could not be understood.
-	:statuscode 401: Unauthorized, either the username does not exist or the credentials
+	:statuscode 401: Unauthorized, either the username does not exist or the credentials were incorrect.
-	:statuscode 404: project with given id was not found
+	:statuscode 404: project with given id was not found.

 Currency API
 ------------